akamai/terraform-provider-akamai/docs/resources/dns_zone.md

 # akamai_dns_zone

-The `akamai_dns_zone` provides the resource for configuring a DNS zone to integrate easily with your existing DNS infrastructure to provide a secure, high performance, highly available and scalable solution for DNS hosting.
+Use the `akamai_dns_zone` resource to configure a DNS zone that integrates  with your existing DNS infrastructure.

-## Example Usage
+## Example usage

 Basic usage: